Rockaway Valley Railroad: Consequences of poor construction

 Derailments were common on the RVRR over the years, although none appear to have been serious.
 The speed limit along the line was never documented, but it is unlikely that given the track condition, and the small locomotives that the railroad used, that trains ever exceeded 30–35 miles per hour.

-That Chief Engineer Melick built cheaply and poorly should not have come as any surprise as Melick had no formal training as a civil engineer and knew very little about railroading either.
+The fact that Chief Engineer Melick built the line cheaply and poorly should not have come as any surprise as Melick had no formal training as a civil engineer and knew very little about railroading either.
 Indeed, he seemed much better suited in his role as a marketeer, than as a builder, of the RVRR project.
 Apparently, the allure of running a railroad was greater to Melick than any desire to master the key financial aspects of rail operations.
 To emphasize this point, in 1907, some 17 years after the railroad opened for business, the New Jersey Railroad Commissioners inspected the railroad and issued a report that was highly critical of the engineering of the RVRR.
 In part, the report stated:

-The road extends from White House to Watnong, a distance of 24½ miles with 2 miles of sidings.
-It is a very crooked line with heavy grades and curves, built upon the same plan as a trolley, up and down, without regard to grade or line.
-[The ruling grade was 4% near Peapack, New Jersey.]
-The track is laid with mostly 50 and 56 pound [per yard; 25 and 28 kg/m] rail, badly worn [at the time of the report, 80-to-90-pound-per-yard (40 to 45 kg/m) rail was considered to be standard].
-The road is ballasted for about 4 miles with cinders in small quantities, the remainder is mud, and for miles ties lie on top of the ground with no ballast.
-Cuts and fills are light.
-Two mixed trains are run each day on which passengers are carried.
-The road's equipment includes one old coach and an engine which has been furnished by the Central Railroad of New Jersey for 6 dollars a day.
-The superintendent of the road is doing all he can to maintain the road with the means at his command.

 As a result of this inspection, the railroad's speed limit was lowered to 18 miles per hour, and 10 miles per hour over all but the shortest bridges.
 The Commissioners indicated that 3,500 railroad ties be replaced on the line and that all bridges be reinforced.
 Many of the bridges would eventually be reinforced, some of this work oddly occurring after the railroad was closed in 1913.
-Future inspections in 1908 and 1910 were equally critical of the physical plant of the railroad, and more tiework was demanded, but the RVRR had bigger problems to deal with, including meeting payroll and preventing the railroad from entering bankruptcy.
+Future inspections in 1908 and 1910 were equally critical of the physical plant of the railroad, and more tilework was demanded, but the RVRR had bigger problems to deal with, including meeting payroll and preventing the railroad from entering bankruptcy.